 There are several authorized ticket sellers out there besides Disney who can offer special discounts and savings on tickets.
-Park Savers is one of them and we've found they always have the best prices.
+Park Savers is one of them and we’ve found they always have the best prices.
 You can save up to $50 or more per ticket when you book in advance with them!
-For a family of four that's $200 in savings!
+For a family of 4 that’s 0 in savings!
 Look for specials during the months of January and February which typically include free days as well as savings.

 Stay off property for your hotel

 But don’t stay too far away.
 Disney Springs has 5 hotel chains that are not affiliated with Disney but are technically on-property.
 However, they have rooms starting at $99 a night and up.
 It’s hard to beat that for an on-property hotel.
 If you want even better savings, be sure to check-out hotels in Kissimmee and the Orlando area.
 You can find hotels that offer free parking and breakfast.
 This adds up considering you’ll typically spend $12-$15 a night for parking and $6 on breakfast per person per day.
 Most hotels offer bus service to the parks as well.

 Keep in mind as well that there are several hotels that offer annual passholder discounts and military/government discounts too.
 Just call and ask!

 Disney has the best discounts for anyone actively serving in or retired from the military.
 You can purchase deeply discounted 4-and 5-day tickets as well as discount hotel rooms on-property.
 In particular, the Shades of Green on-property resort which is for military members and their families only.
 Rates are based on ranking but you can find them as low as $70 a night and many include free breakfast.